 The Homeowner’s Ultimate Guide to Frozen Pipes

-It’s wintertime and temperatures are dropping.
-You turn on the tap but there’s no water coming out of it.
+Winter is here and temperatures are dropping.
+You turn on the tap, but there’s no water coming out of it.
 You may very well be dealing with a problem that many homeowners in the region dread: frozen water pipes.

 Frozen pipes are one of the most common problems that homeowners face during the winter season.
 The number one reason behind the majority of home insurance claims in Canada is damage caused by water—including burst pipes—with the price to repair this damage costing anywhere between $1,074 and $4,090.

-Before we proceed, please remember that prevention is the best measure to take against frozen pipes.
-If you detect frozen pipe problems, it’s best to contact a fast-responding 24/7 emergency plumber to help avoid any incidents of cracked or burst pipes that can cause water damage.
+Before we proceed, please remember that preventative measures are the best precautions to take in order to prevent frozen pipes.
+If you detect pipe problems during seasons of cold weather, it’s best to contact a fast-responding 24/7 emergency plumber to help prevent any incidents of cracked or burst pipes that can cause water damage.
 If you are in a situation like this, you can skip ahead to this section to learn more about what you can do while waiting for a plumber.

 |The Science Behind Frozen Pipes|